Estimated reading time: 8 minutes

 In a recent article in the UK independent they discuss Jordan Peterson the Canadian psychologist, who has withdrawn from the public eye due to a spiralling addiction to benzodiazepines and was forced to pursue “emergency” drug detox treatment see article >>>

 The danger of benzodiazepine withdrawal is that symptoms may show as soon as 24 hours later, or may take as long as two weeks.
 Often times benzodiazepines are taken with alcohol increasing the development of psychotic behaviours causing a person to act completely differently than how they normally would.
 This can cause a person, while under the influence of both these substances to turn to self-harm, or they might harm others.

 How to get a loved one successfully sober

-Many o the addiction counsellors at this facility have walked the harrowing road of addiction themselves and have successfully recovered.
-This fact makes them an expert in the field of treating those who are struggling along the same journey, and adds hope.
+Many of our addiction counsellors at this facility have walked the harrowing road of addiction themselves and have successfully recovered.
+This fact makes them an expert in the field of treating those who are struggling along the same journey and adds hope.

 Contact Houghton House today for more information and assistance in getting your loved one sober.

 office hours: 011 787 9142